Configure Functions

 • Number of function calls

-• Total, average, maximum, and minimum computation time
+• Total, average, maximum and minimum computation time

-• Time to retrieve function parameters
+• Time spent retrieving function parameters

 • Total time including parameter retrieval